Επεξεργασία

 • During peak business hours, scale out to accommodate larger numbers of concurrent queries.

-What if scaling out does not improve performance?
+What if scaling out doesn't improve performance?

-Pausing and resuming compute
+Pause and resume compute

-• Compute and memory resources are returned to the pool of available resources in the data center
+• Compute and memory resources are returned to the pool of available resources in the data center.

 • DMV counters are reset.

-When you resume a dedicated SQL pool (formerly SQL DW):
+When you resume a dedicated SQL pool:

-• Compute charges for your data warehouse units resume.
+• Compute charges for your DWUs resume.

 • Your data becomes available.